kuklachert/technical-interview2/explanations.md

 *	The overall number of operations is therefore n+2m+n*log(n)+(n-1)(n-2).
 *	I presume the worst case efficiency would in this case be **O(n^2)** corresponding to the least efficient section of the algorithm.

+Space complexity:
+* Apart from the input variables, the following additional space is used:
+  - A list with the length of m that stores every node in the graph.
+  - A list with the length of n that stores every edge in the graph.
+  - An integer counter variable used in the for loop.
+  - A dictionary containing the adjacency list.
+It could theoretically contain every node in the graph once and every edge in the graph twice (as every edge is assigned to each of the two nodes it connects).
+* The additional space occupied by these variables is up to (2m+3n+1), which approximates to the **O (n)** space complexity.

 **Question 4**

 Assumptions/definitions: